-The ‘Goatel’ is reopening this October, so come visit to the Arboretum to visit our friends from Rhinebeck, New York!More Info »
+The goats will return in October, so be sure to come for a visit and meet our friends from Green-Goats Farm in Rhinebeck, New York!More Info »

 Reeves-Reed Arboretum is listed on the National and State Registers of Historic Places.
 Its estate and gardens represent design trends by prominent landscape architects of the late 19th and early 20th centuries.
 The Lenni Lenape Native Americans passed through the property on their route from the coastal areas near Elizabeth, NJ to Schooley's Mountain, further inland.
 During the Revolutionary period, the area was adjacent to the Old Sow Revolutionary War Cannon and the Signal Beacon atop Beacon Hill.
 Learn more about these early eras, as well as the Wisners, the founding family of "The Clearing" (as the Arboretum was originally called) and the Reeves and Reed families.

 Long before European settlers came to this region, it was inhabited by the Lenni Lenape Indians, a mobile, hunter-gatherer society.More Info »

 The grounds of the Arboretum were once a bastion of resistance during the American Revolution.More Info »